christianreimer/conflateddict/README.md

 >>> oc = conflateddict.OHLCCloflator()
 >>>
 >>> # Initial values.
 This would typically just be zero, but for this example
->>> # they are initialized to to avoid all events to fire in the first
+>>> # they are initialized to avoid all events from firing in the first
 >>> # iteration of the loop.
 >>> prev_ohlc = {key:tuple((random.randint(0, 100) for _ in range(4)))
 ...     for key in keys}